 Specific entry requirements

-Mathematics (at least 30 cr. including Linear Algebra, Multivariable Analysis, Numerical Analysis and Mathematical Statistics or Probability Theory), Mechanics (Statics and Dynamics), Fluid Mechanics, Programming, Strength of Materials, Product Development (Machine Elements, Machine Design or Design Methodology), Control Theory or Automatic Control (including Signal Processing, Analysis of Feedback Systems (Stability), Design of Control Systems (PI, PID-control, State Space Design), Transfer Functions)
+Mathematics (at least 30 cr. including Linear Algebra, Multivariable Analysis, Numerical Analysis and Mathematical Statistics or Probability Theory), Mechanics (including Statics and Dynamics), Programming and Control Theory.

 English language requirements